-- The class teacher, alongside the SENDCo, will discuss the child's needs and what support would be appropriate. - Different children will require different levels of support in order to bridge the gap to achieve age expected levels.
-Targeted support may come in the form of quality teaching, in lesson variation or discrete interventions in a small group or 1:1. - There will be on-going discussions with parents.
+- The class teacher, alongside the Inclusion Lead/SENDCo, will discuss the child's needs and what support would be appropriate. - Different children will require different levels of support in order to bridge the gap to achieve age expected attainment.
+Targeted support may come in the form of quality first teaching, in lesson variation or interventions in a small group. - There will be on-going discussions with parents.